jacobvc/Neopixel-Display-System/NeopixelServer/DESIGN.md

     void SetBmpAlignment(Alignment alignment);

 #### Virtual LEDs
 Provide the ability to display virtual (2 x 2 pixel) LED indicators in the first two columns of the display.
 Each one may have a mode of "ON", OFF", or "BLINK".
-The LEDs may each have one or two colors configured.
+The LEDs may each have one or two colors (A and B) configured.
 The two colors swap position every second when the display is "on".

-    void LedConfig(int index, int color1, int color2);
     LedDef *GetLeds();
     void SetLed(int index, LedMode mode);
+    void LedSetColorA(int index, int color);
+    void LedSetColorB(int index, int color);
+    int LedGetColorA(int index);
+    int LedGetColorB(int index);

 #### Assets
 The assets subdirectory has header files containing the embedded webpage file contents (webcontent.h/webcontent.min,h) and header files containing the data for builtin bitmaps.
 The data in the bitmap header files is in RGB (5-6-5) format.